 Like with any hairstyle, you’ll want to get regular trims to prevent split ends and keep your hair growing in healthy and strong.
 Using a product specifically designed to moisturize split ends can take this a step further by sealing your hair fibers and preventing further breakage from happening.
 Try AVEDA’s Damage Remedy™ Split End Repair to seal your hair between washes.

 It’s important to remember, not all curls are the same.
 “Curly hair is spiral in structure but a flat strand with more density is common for African American hair,” says Philip B. “It has weaker bonds and is often more porous.
 When the cuticle is dehydrated and rough this causes the keratin protein to become more brittle and susceptible to damage.”
 Avoid this right after you wash with a microfiber towel.
 “Squeeze dry to release water with an ultra-fine microfiber non-terry cloth towel or water absorbing material.
 Even a pillow case will do,” says Philip B. Try DEVA CURL’S Anti-Frizz Microfiber Hair Towel.

-Want in on all the IPSY Glam Bag fun?
-Take our Beauty Quiz now to get started.
-Already an Ipster?
+Ready to take your hair health to the next level with more hair tips and tricks?
+Take our Beauty Quiz now to get started with your own IPSY beauty subscription.
+Already an IPSY member?
 Refer your friends to earn points, which you can use toward products.
-Either way, don’t forget to check us out on Instagram and Twitter @IPSY.
+Either way, don’t forget to check us out on Instagram and TikTok @IPSY.

 Like this article?
 Share it with your friends by clicking the icons below!